NordVPN vs. ExpressVPN

 - One of the most popular VPNs with over eight million users

 ExpressVPN and NordVPN regularly grace the top of our best VPNs lists, so in this comparison, we’re putting them head to head.
-With VPNs, the services tend to be pretty similar, namely encrypting our web traffic in a tunnel and replacing our IP addresses, so the differences are going to be key in deciding which VPN is right for you.
+With VPN services, they tend to be pretty similar, encrypting our web traffic in a tunnel and replacing our IP addresses, so the differences are going to be key.
 Fortunately, we’ve tested out ExpressVPN and NordVPN extensively so you don’t have to.

 ExpressVPN vs. NordVPN: Similarities and Differences

-ExpressVPN and NordVPN have a lot in common in terms of their basic functionalities, but there are also some key differences that could influence your buying decision.
+ExpressVPN and NordVPN have a lot in common, but there are also some key differences that could impact your buying decision.
 Now, if you want to learn more about each VPN in greater detail, you should check out our full ExpressVPN review and our NordVPN review, but here’s a general comparison between the two.

 Let’s start with what these two had in common during our testing.

-Both VPNs had kill switches, meaning when we accidentally unplugged our Internet router, all of our web browsers shut down, hiding our traffic.
+Each VPN has a kill switch, meaning when we accidentally unplugged our Internet router, all of our web browsers shut down, hiding our traffic.
 This is pretty standard for VPNs, so it was no surprise that both ExpressVPN and NordVPN had kill switches, otherwise known as network lock features.

 Of course, we had a lot of time on our hands, so in addition to watching other countries’ Netflix we also torrented a ton of movies and TV shows with both VPNs, hiding our web activity.